 Child car seat requirements in Australia

-You can find more detailed information online, but here is a summary of child car seat requirements you should know when renting a car in Australia with kids (this information is accurate at the time of writing – December 2015, and hasn’t changed since we travelled in 2013):
+You can find more detailed information online, but here is a summary of child car seat requirements you should know when renting a car in Australia with kids (this information was accurate at the time of writing, but may have changed, so double-check):

-- 4 to 7 years old: Forward facing approved child seat with an inbuilt harness or an approved booster seat.
-We used Trunki BoostApak for our 5 year old, and it saved us lots of money.
+- 4 to 7 years old: Forward-facing approved child seat with an inbuilt harness or an approved booster seat.
+We took our own travel booster for our 5 year old and it saved us lots of money.

 - 7 to 16 years old: Children who are too small to be restrained by a seatbelt properly adjusted should use a booster seat.

-- If your child is too large for the child car seat specified for their age, they may move to the next level.
+- If your child is too large for the child’s car seat specified for their age, they may move to the next level.

 - Children under 4 years old are not allowed to travel in the front seat of a car with two or more rows unless all other back seats are occupied by children younger than seven years in an approved child restraint or booster seat.

 For us, Australian wildlife was one of the most important deciding factors when we chose a destination to go to with young children.
-You can visit a zoo or a wildlife sanctuary where you can feed kangaroos or cuddle a koala or even a Tasmanian devil.
-We did all that, but of course it doesn’t compare to seeing animals in the wild.
-Our kids loved running behind kangaroos, feeding the parrots, touching an echidna (Ouch, that was sharp!).
-We saw so much wildlife in Australia, it was great fun for the whole family.
-I hope this information will help you prepare for your family trip to Australia and reassure you that traveling Down Under is something which can be done with children of any age.
+In Australia, there are so many places where you can visit a zoo or a wildlife sanctuary where you can feed kangaroos or cuddle a koala or even a Tasmanian devil.

+So, this is our experience when traveling in Australia with kids and practical tips for your trip.
+I hope this information will help you prepare for your family trip to Australia and reassure you that traveling Down Under is something that can be done with children of any age.